-Each participant is required to attend at least three hours of teaching and learning focused academic development in addition to the specific FFOUT workshop days.
+Each participant is required to attend at least six hours of teaching and learning focused academic development in addition to the specific FFOUT workshop days.
 The key thing to bear in mind is that you will need to write a reflective statement in your Personal Learning Portfolio on the teaching and learning development opportunity you attended outlining why you selected the particular activity, and what you learnt from it.

 There are two options for you: